-EDUC 300 Educational Technology 2 Credits
+EDUC 300 Educational Technology Elementary Secondary Course 2 Credits

-This course introduces teacher candidates to the use of electronic media as it relates to classroom instruction.
-The course focuses on the development of an electronic portfolio and the strategies of using internet websites, web quests, and other electronic resources to enhance education.
+Educational Technology introduces teacher candidates to the use of electronic media as it relates to educational software and classroom instruction.
+The course focuses on the development of an electronic portfolio and the practices of using internet websites, web quests, and other electronic tools and media to enhance education.

-EDUC 310 Introduction to Exceptional Learner
+EDUC 310 Introduction to Exceptional Children 3 Credits